tarunprof4/CohesionAndCoupling/README.md

 In this example CanUserRegister() method is written inside User class and not in any other file/place.
 This is an example of high cohesion as the related relationship is kept in same class

-Real use case Loose Coupling Coupling- https://github.com/tarunprof4/NLayerArchitecture-LooselyCoupled/blob/main/README.md
+# Real use case Loose Coupling Coupling
+https://github.com/tarunprof4/NLayerArchitecture-LooselyCoupled/blob/main/README.md